 Recently I've been involved in numerous discussions about how to protect young kids from inappropriate material on the web.
 The first was prompted by a friend concerned about what appeared to be violent adult material sent to her young son by a friend.
-Not being an expert in the area I turned to Wendi Kamiya, Punahou's CTO, for advice.
-She… Continue
+Not being an expert in the area I turned to Wendi Kamiya, Punahou's CTO, for… Continue

 Added by Daniel Leuck on February 27, 2010 at 7:00pm —